psolbach/ordnung/README.md

 Ordnung.js uses CSS-transforms to move stuff around.
 This is a widely supported property, please consult [Can I Use](http://caniuse.com/#feat=transforms2d) for specifics.
 As we're not implementing a bin packing algorithm, Ordnung only works with _equal-width_ columns, just like many use cases with the original Isotope.

 ## Performance
 Align 1000 elements x 100 runs => median.
+Tested on an Intel i7-3720QM with OSX Yosemite.

 | Browser            | ops/sec      |
 | ------------------ |:------------:|